santosh-gs/simulation-of-lid-driven-cavity-with-lbm-code/README.md

-# Simulation of Lid Driven Cavity using Lattice Boltzmann Method (Code)
+# Simulation of Lid Driven Cavity using LBM and Parallel Processing (Code)

 ### Simulation Results for Re = 3000
 These are the results obtained using the Cython code for Reynold's Number = 3000.